-Please call us on 03 5721 5100 and speak with one of the centre’s happy and helpful reception staff.
-We ask that you arrive 10 minutes prior to your scheduled appointment time so you can relax in our waiting room while completing the necessary paperwork.
+For any enquiries or to book an appointment, please call us on 03 5721 5100 and speak with one of the centre’s happy and helpful reception staff.

 If you have been referred to us by another practitioner, please bring any relevant documents with you to your appointment.